 What is a crop factor?

-Crop sensors have a crop factor that you need to take into account when using lenses with your camera.
-When using a full-frame camera, whatever focal length is printed on the lens (for example 100mm) is what you’ll get when you shoot with it.
+Crop sensors have a crop factor that needs taking into account when using lenses with your camera.
+With a full-frame camera, the focal length printed on the lens (for example 100mm) is what you’ll get when you shoot with it.

 However, when you use a smaller sensor, you’ll need to apply a “crop factor” to get the equivalent focal length.
-It would make more sense to talk about lenses in terms of their angle of view, but focal length has become so entrenched as an indication of angle of view or magnification, that it’s easier to stay with that.
+We could talk about lenses in terms of their angle of view; but as focal length has become the prime indicator for angle of view or magnification, we’ll stay with those terms.

 Nikon, Fujifilm, Sony and Pentax APS-C sensors have a 1.5x crop factor, while Canon APS-C sensors have a 1.6x crop factor.
 Therefore, the 100mm lens mentioned above gives you an equivalent of either 150mm or 160mm on an APS-C camera – you simply multiply the focal length by the crop factor for the camera sensor.